markstringer-dti/markstringer-dti.github.io/dti.md

 problems until later, you'll be forced to try to deal with them all at once.

-### Working software teaches you things about the problem that
+### Working software is another way of exploring the swamp

-you're solving.

 Delivering working software gives you enormous amounts of information about the environment in which you're working.
 Putting working software in front of potential users teaches you about your users.
 But trying to get software onto live and "like live" environments also teaches you about your stakeholders.
+All of the things that we talked about exploring when we talked about the value of doing user research, all of that exploration of the swamp, is complimented by the early and frequent delivery of working software.
+All of the things that we wanted to know about the swamp are further informed by the delivery of working software.
 Who values this project?
 How is it seen in the rest of the organisation?
-When you do stuff, you learn stuff.
+Who wants to stop it?
+Who wants to regulate it?

-### You create "pull" -- or you don't
+### You create "pull"

 Sometimes, when you put working software in the hands of users you get a response that you weren't expecting.
 "What the hell is this?
 This makes